mpenning/dotfiles.mpenning/README.md

 This project helps to safely manage your dotfiles on github with minimal effort.
-Perhaps you know that revision control tools like ``git`` and ``hg`` only store the executable bit in revision control; this project:
+Perhaps you know that revision control tools like ``git`` and ``hg`` only store the executable bit from your file system in revision control; this means if you have a file as 750, these permissions could be different when you pull that repo again.
+This project:

+- Keeps track of changes to your dotfile contents on github
-- Keeps track of changes to your dotfile permissions on github
+- Keeps track of changes to your dotfile *permissions* on github
-- Restores permissions during new installations
+- *Restores permissions* during new installations
 - Archives your existing dotfile conflicts before clobbering them

 The guts of the project are in two files: